David-I7/unihub/README.md

 UniHub brings university course information into one place, so students do not have to jump between platforms to find materials, deadlines, lectures, and exam details.

-It is a static GitHub Pages app with a compact academic dashboard layout.

 ## What You Can Do

 - Browse courses by academic year, study year, and semester.